 \subsubsection{Results}

 We test the estimation of aleatoric uncertainty by measuring the performance for misclassification detection on the Cityscapes validation data.
 Due to the nature of misclassifications, which are caused by the network itself, we can only directly compare against other methods that work on the exact same network.
-For \ac{ood} detection, we evaluate on the Fishyscapes anomaly detection benchmark~\cite{Blum2019-eh} and report the results in table~\ref{tab:segmentation} and figure~\ref{fig:segmentation}.
-We find that our method performs especially well in the safety-critical high recall discipline, where it outperforms all other unsupervised methods (i.e. not trained on \ac{ood} data) in the $\textrm{FPR}_{95}$ metric (false positive rate at 95\% true positive rate).
+For \ac{ood} detection, we evaluate on the Fishyscapes anomaly detection benchmark~\cite{Blum2019-eh}.
+We report the results in table~\ref{tab:segmentation}.

+We find that the aleatoric uncertainty estimated from output-conditional latent densities closely matches that of the softmax entropy.
+On the task of \ac{ood} detection the estimated epistemic uncertainty based on the log probability of the latent features does however not directly match the behaviour of the MC dropout.
+In particular, figure~\ref{fig:segmentation} shows a very bad performance in low-recall areas and a good performance for the high-recall area, contrary to MC dropout.
+The qualitative examples in figure~\ref{fig:segmentation_examples} show that outlier objects have a lower density, but there are also many other parts of the images with similar values.
+Further tests over different layers and architectures would be necessary to conclude whether this is an issue of e.g. feature collapse or poorly fitted densities.

-Overall, we find that the joint estimation of aleatoric and epistemic uncertainty scales without problems to this complex task.
-As expected, density estimation is a good method for \ac{ood} detection.
+Overall, we find that the holistic framework of aleatoric and epistemic uncertainty from latent densities scales with some adaptations to this complex task.